hipufka/pythonstudy/README.md

-A notebook helps to learn how to use Python Pandas library.
+A notebook PandasStudy helps to learn how to use Python Pandas library.